johnj974/country-info-locator-weather-app/README.md

 </a>Features Left to Implement</h2>
 <p>I would like to add an error message that appears when there is no available weather information available for a country.<br>
 I might add a drop down feature with more country info in the future although it would depend on how it looks on the site.<br>
+I believe a dropdown would takeaway from the overall design of the site.<br>
 I would have the weather at the top of the site linked to a geolocator as it is linked to current Irish weather at the moment. </p>

 <h2><a id="user-content-technologies-used" class="anchor" aria-hidden="true" href="#technologies-used"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg></a>Technologies Used</h2>